+ltem Descriptions

-Item Descriptions 1.
-Accounting Assumptions (a) "Assumptions" refers to the Fundamental conditions based on which the entire accounting process is carried out. (b) In accounting there are 3 fundamental Accounting Assumptions. (c) For e.g. when a person started a particular business, we assume that the person started the business for continuing it to earn profits and not for closing it.
-2. Accounting Principles (a) Accounting Principles refers to the set of doctrines associated with the theory and procedures of accounting. (b) They serve as an explanation of currently practices and as a guide for selection of conventions or procedures where alternatives exist. (c) Accounting principles should be- (i) based on real assumptions, (ii) simpler and easily understandable, (iii) consistently followed, (iv) informational to the Users, and (v) able to reflect future predictions.
-3. Accounting Concepts (a) "Concept" means any idea or notion, which has universal application. (b) Accounting Concepts are the basic conditions which lay down the foundation for formulating the accounting principles. (c) They are clearly defined and supported by reasoning.
-Certain concepts are perceived, assumed &amp; accepted in accounting to provide a unifying structure and internal logic to accounting process 4.
-Accounting Conventions (a) Accounting Conventions are the general procedures emerging out of usage and practice of accounting principles. (b) Conventions may not have universal application. (c) Denote circumstances or traditions which guide the accountants while preparing the accounting statements. (d) Further, certain conventions may be changed over a period by Accounting Bodies like ICAI, to improve quality of financial statement. (e) Eg: In India, pedestrians walk on the left side and vehicles go on the right side of the road.
+1. Accounting Assumptions (a) "Assumptions" refers to the Fundamental conditions based on which the entire accounting process is carried out. (b) In accounting there are 3 fundamental Accounting Assumptions. (c) For e.g. when a person started a particular business, we assume that the person started the business for continuing it to earn profits and not for closing it. (a) Accounting Principles refers to the set of doctrines associated with the theory and procedures of accounting. (b) They serve as an explanation of currently practices and as a guide for selection of conventions or procedures where alternatives exist. (c) Accounting principles should be- (i) based on real assumptions, (ii) simpler and easily understandable, (iii) consistently followed, (iv) informational to the Users, and (v) able to reflect future predictions. (a) "Concept" means any idea or notion, which has universal application. (b) Accounting Concepts are the basic conditions which lay down the foundation for formulating the accounting principles. (c) They are clearly defined and supported by reasoning.
+Certain concepts are perceived, assumed &amp; accepted in accounting to provide a unifying structure and internal logic to accounting process

+2. Accounting Principles

+3. Accounting Concepts

+4. Accounting Conventions (a) Accounting Conventions are the general procedures emerging out of usage and practice of accounting principles. (b) Conventions may not have universal application. (c) Denote circumstances or traditions which guide the accountants while preparing the accounting statements. (d) Further, certain conventions may be changed over a period by Accounting Bodies like ICAI, to improve quality of financial statement. (e) Eg: In India, pedestrians walk on the left side and vehicles go on the right side of the road.
 This is traditionally accepted practice, and everybody follows it

 Concepts Vs Conventions:

+(-) (a) Concerts are clearly defined & supported by reasoning while conventions may not be

-- (a) Concepts are clearly defined & supported by reasoning while conventions may not be clearly defined. - (b) Concepts support the principles whereas Conventions may contradict the principles
+(a) Concepts are clearly defined & supported by reasoning while conventions may not be clearly defined.

-Note: Above terms Concepts, Principles & Conventions are sometimes used interchangeably
+(b) Concepts support the principles whereas Conventions may contradict the principles Note: Above terms Concepts, Principles & Conventions are sometimes used interchangeably